emmajanedrews/base-template/_posts/2018-02-14-in-real-estate-money-is-everything.md

 First, the money that is available through jobs and wages.
 Statistics show that our unemployment rate is decreasing, but it can be very misleading because the replacement jobs are not in the same salary range.
 This statistic also doesn’t show who has had their hours cut back, who is on furlough, and who is receiving reduced salaries and bonuses.
 On the other side, there are good things that we’re not hearing about, such as what’s going on in the fracking and drilling market.

 Secondly, the money that is available from banks.
 The impact of stricter lending criteria and higher rates mean there is less money available for buyers.
 This will push demand for the lower-priced detached homes even higher.
-If you have a home you’re looking to sell, there is a great opportunity here to be a move-up buyer.&nbsp;
+If you have a home you’re looking to sell, there is a great opportunity here to be a move-up buyer.

 {% include pullquote.html %}